ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 message content as well as trace header fields.
 These reports may expose sender and recipient identifiers (e.g. RFC5322.From addresses), and although the [@!RFC5965] format used for failed-message reporting supports redaction [@!RFC6590], failed-message reporting is capable of exposing the entire message to the Report Consumer.
 They may also expose PII, sensitive business data, or other confidential communications to unintended recipients.
 Such exposure can create regulatory, legal, and operational risks for both senders and receivers.
 Examples include product launches, termination notices for employees, or calendar data.
 Even innocuous-seeming failures (such as malformed or "broken" calendar invitations) can result in the leakage of private communications.

 Domain Owners requesting reports will receive information about mail using their domain, but which they did not actually cause to be sent.
-This might provide valuable insight into content used in abusive messages, but it might also expose PII or NPI from messages mistakenly or accidentally using the wrong sending path.
+This might provide valuable insight into content used in abusive messages, but it might also expose PII or NPI from legitimate messages mistakenly or accidentally failing authentication.

 Information about the final destination of mail, where it might otherwise be obscured by intermediate systems, may be exposed through a